API Security Scanner & SAST Tool for OpenAPI

 Data Validation

 Supported formats: JSON, YAML.
 Maximum file size: 10MB.
-Your file is processed securely and not stored.

 ordrag and drop